 All the night through and till one pm, missiles and artillery shells kept crushing the town.
 A shell hit the Urology Ward at the Hospital to perform a wondrously radical treatment.
 Eleven patients were killed and rid of their urinary problems.

-At nine in the morning, I was met by a huge padlock on the Editorial House front door and no one in sight up and down the street.
+At nine in the morning, I was met by a huge padlock on the front door in the Editorial House and no one in sight both up and down the street.
 A classic lockout.

 People stop glassless windows with sheets of vinyl nailed from within.